 Food insecurity refers to USDA’s measure of a lack of access to enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.
 Food-insecure households are not necessarily food insecure all the time.
 Food insecurity may reflect a household’s need to make trade-offs between important basic needs, such as housing or medical bills, and purchasing nutritionally adequate foods.

-Although food insecurity is harmful to any individual, food insecurity is particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.
+Food insecurity is particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.
 Several studies have demonstrated that food insecurity impacts cognitive development among young children and is linked to poorer school performance.5

 Other data show negative health consequences of food insecurity among children, including increased illness and higher associated health costs.